 The Developer Advocate's Journey: From Code to Community

-This is Part 1 of a comprehensive series on 10+ years in Developer Relations.
+Part 1 of a comprehensive series on 10+ years in Developer Relations.
 Each week, I'll share practical insights, hard-learned lessons, and tactical advice for building developer communities and creating exceptional developer experiences.

 My DevRel Origin Story